Holomorphic curves in exploded manifolds: Kuranishi structure: Structure of the ambient moduli stack of stable curves

 \

-For a family of curves $\hat f$, it is not clear that the vector spaces $T_{f}\Msw$ for all $f$ in $\hat f$ fit together to form a vector bundle.
-On the other hand, there is a natural tangent sheaf, $T_{\hat f}\Msw$ which should be regarded as giving first order deformations of $\hat f$ parametrized by $\ex F(\hat f)$.
+For a family of curves $\hat f$, it is not clear that the vector-spaces $T_{f}\dmsw$ for all $f$ in $\hat f$ fit together to form a vector-bundle over $\ex F(\hat f)$.
+On the other hand, there is a natural tangent sheaf, $T_{\hat f}\dmsw$ over the exploded manifold $\ex F(\hat f)$, encoding first order deformations of $\hat f$ parametrized by $\ex F(\hat f)$.
 This tangent sheaf is defined by the short exact sequence